Policy Positions

 In recent years, Great Lakes ports have been working to develop new business in two distinct areas: containerized cargo shipping, and passenger cruise tourism.
 These new business sectors have presented a challenge for U.S. Customs and Border Protection (CBP).
 The processing of shipping containers and passengers is more complicated than the processing of traditional Great...
 Read More

-EXTEND THE SEAWAY NAVIGATION SEASON
+HARMONIZE THE SEAWAY NAVIGATION SEASON WITH THE SOO LOCKS

 REFORM GREAT LAKES PILOTAGE